emresaglam/bloomsky-to-keen.io/README.md

     "write_key": "YOUR KEEN.IO WRITE KEY HERE",
     "project_id": "YOUR KEEN.IO PROJECT ID HERE"
   },
-  "agent_name": "WHATEVER YOU ANT TO NAME YOUR BLOOMSKY" }
+  "agent_name": "WHATEVER YOU WANT TO NAME YOUR BLOOMSKY" }
 ```